 If you are a company that thrives in local markets and has a smaller target audience Google Ads might be right for you to break through your competitors (think restaurants, small shop owners, etc.).
 On the other hand, if you are for example selling IT software, this will be very competitive on Google Ads, so be prepared for a higher cost commitment to outbid your competition.

-Deep dive into LinkedIn marketing
+Deep dive into LinkedIn advertising

 With millions of professionals researching and tapping into insight on how to better themselves and their companies, LinkedIn is the best platform for your B2B marketing strategy.
 It's proven that LinkedIn is the most efficient platform for quality lead generation.
 According to HubSpot (in a recent study they conducted),